 For the case of $\delta=0$, which is referred to as pure DP, it has been shown that the generalization error can be readily bounded~\cite{dwork2015generalization, dwork2015preserving, rodriguez2021upper, liu2026generalization}. \cite{bassily2016algorithmic} develops a view of DP from distributional stability and gives a tight characterization of the resulting generalization guarantees.

-It becomes more tricky for the case when $\delta > 0$, which is referred to as \emph{approximate} differential privacy.
-As a relaxation of max-information defined by~\cite{dwork2015generalization}, \emph{approximate max-information} is proposed by~\cite{rogers2016max} to capture the generalization properties. \begin{definition} The $\tau$-approximate max-information between $S$ and $W$, is defined as

-\end{definition} where $S\otimes W$ denotes a random variable obtained by drawing independent copies of $S$ and $W$ from respective marginal distributions.
+It becomes more tricky and potentially difficult for the case when $\delta > 0$, which is referred to as \emph{approximate} differential privacy.
+As a relaxation of max-information defined by~\cite{dwork2015generalization}, \emph{approximate max-information} is proposed by~\cite{rogers2016max} to capture the generalization properties. \begin{definition} The $\tau$-approximate max-information between $S$ and $W$, is defined as where $S\otimes W$ denotes a random variable obtained by drawing independent copies of $S$ and $W$ from respective marginal distributions. \end{definition}

 Consider the generalization error bounds in Section~\ref{sec::gen_bd} in terms of various information measures.
 Interestingly, for an algorithm $P_{W|S}$ that is $(\varepsilon,\delta)$-DP with $\delta>0$, denote $P:=P_{WS}$ and $Q:=P_WP_S$, the \emph{only} information measure that admits an explicit, finite, and non-trivial upper bound in terms of $\varepsilon$ and $\delta$ is $E_\gamma(P\Vert Q)$.
 In comparison, $\mathcal{H}_\beta(P\Vert Q)$ and $\mathcal{L}(S\to W)$ can be unbounded, and $\mathrm{TV}(P,Q)$ and $H^2(P,Q)$ only admit trivial bounds.
 Therefore, it is of interest to connect $E_\gamma(P\Vert Q)$ with $I_\infty^{\tau}(S;W)$.
 We thus derive the following connection, whose proof can be found in Apendix~\ref{app::approxmaxinfo_Egamma_equiv}. \begin{lemma} Let $P,Q$ be probability measures on $\mathcal{X}$.
 Fix $\tau\in[0,1)$.
 For any $\gamma\geq 1$, $E_\gamma(P\Vert Q)\leq \tau$ if and only if $I_\infty^\tau(P\Vert Q)\leq \log \gamma$. \end{lemma}